Sven Gatz

-Sven Gatz (born 6 May 1967 in Sint-Agatha-Berchem) is a Flemish Open Vld politician and the current Brussels Minister of Finance, Budget, Civil Service and Multilingualism in the government of the Brussels-Capital Region.
+Sven Gatz (born 6 May 1967 in Sint-Agatha-Berchem) is a Belgian Open Vld politician and the current Brussels Minister of Finance, Budget, Civil Service and Multilingualism in the government of the Brussels-Capital Region.

 From 1999 to 2011 he was member of the Flemish Parliament and from 2007 to 2011 he was leader of the Open Vld group there.
 He started as member of the Volksunie and switched to Open Vld when Volksunie was split.
 From 2000 to 2012 he was also member of the municipal council of Jette.
 In the 2012 local elections, he was not re-elected.